ferreira-tb/tauri-plugin-prevent-default/README.md

 ## Experimental features

 [Cargo features](https://doc.rust-lang.org/cargo/reference/features.html) prefixed with `unstable` are experimental and may introduce breaking changes between minor versions.

-## Note

-The plugin should work fine on Windows, but there are still tests to be done on MacOS and Linux.
-If you encounter any problems on these platforms, please [open an issue](https://github.com/ferreira-tb/tauri-plugin-prevent-default/issues).

 ## Supported Tauri Version